Some mathematical insights on Density Matrix Embedding Theory: Main results

 By perturbation theory, the ground state of $\widehat H_\alpha$ in the $\NElec$-particle sector is non-degenerate for all $\alpha \in (-\alpha_+, \alpha_+)$ for some $0 < \alpha_+ \le +\infty$.
 We denote by $D_\alpha^{\rm exact}$ the corresponding ground-state one-body density matrix.
 As a consequence of analytic perturbation theory for hermitian matrices, the map $(-\alpha_+,\alpha_+) \ni \alpha \mapsto D_\alpha^{\rm exact} \in \R^{\DimH \times \DimH}_{\rm sym}$ is real-analytic.

-Second, we make the maximal-rank assumption: \begin{description} \item[(A2)] For all $1 \le x \le \NFrag$, $\dim(\DGS\Frag)= \dim((1-\DGS)\Frag) = \dim(\Frag) = \FragSize$. \end{description} We will elaborate on the meaning of this condition in Section~\ref{sec:hl_DMET}.
-At this stage, let us just mention that it implies that the impurity problem \eqref{eq:ImpurityProblem} for $\Hamiltonian=\Hamiltonian_0$ and $D=\DGS$ is well-defined for each $x$ and each $\mu$.
-Let us point out that this does not prejudge that the so-obtained $\NFrag$ impurity problems are well-posed (i.e. have a unique ground-state) for a given value of $\mu$, nor {\it a fortiori} that $\DGS$ is in the domain of the high-level map $\HLMap_{0}$.
+Second, we make the maximal-rank assumption: \begin{description} \item[(A2)] For all $1 \le x \le \NFrag$, $\dim(\DGS\Frag)= \dim((1-\DGS)\Frag) = \dim(\Frag) = \FragSize$. \end{description} Assumption (A2) implies that the impurity problem \eqref{eq:ImpurityProblem} for $\Hamiltonian=\Hamiltonian_0$ and $D=\DGS$ is well-defined for each $x$ and each $\mu$.
+We emphasize however that this does not prejudge that the so-obtained $\NFrag$ impurity problems are well-posed (i.e. have a unique ground-state) for a given value of $\mu$, nor {\it a fortiori} that $\DGS$ is in the domain of the high-level map $\HLMap_{0}$.
+We will elaborate more on the meaning of Assumptions (A2) in Section~\ref{sec:hl_DMET}.

 DMET is then consistent in the non-interacting case:

 \begin{proposition}[$\PGS:=\PartitionProj(\DGS)$ is a fixed point of the DMET map for $\alpha=0$] Under Assumptions (A1)-(A2), $\PGS:=\PartitionProj(\DGS)$ is a fixed point of the non-interacting DMET iterative scheme, i.e. $\PGS$ is in the domain of $\LLMap_0$, $\DGS$ is in the domain of $\HLMap_0$, and $\DMETMap_0(\PGS)=\PGS$. \end{proposition}